 Before falling in love with a winemaker, Nancy lived a fast-paced global life working on the Olympic Games, FIFA World Cup and Super Bowl and throwing regular parties in her Nob Hill abode in San Francisco.

-These days Nancy relishes a slower pace of life (their toddler Toby and newborn Charlie have other ideas) and has embraced the country Victorian lifestyle.
+These days Nancy relishes a slower pace of life (their sons Toby and Charlie have other ideas) and has embraced the country Victorian lifestyle.

 Nancy is always looking for fun ideas to share, events to attend and recipes to make for family and friends.

-Adam returned to the granite soil of his childhood after working in the world’s greatest wine regions.
-“Our warm days and cool nights means the grapes have a long growing season which adds to the complexity of the wine that can be created,” he says.
+The Grampians: Adam returned to the granite soil of his childhood after working in the world’s greatest wine regions.
+“Our warm days and cool nights mean the grapes have a long growing season which adds to the complexity of the wine that can be created,” he says.
 “That’s why the Grampians is where I want to make wine.”